 2017 Community Read

-The 2017 Centre County Reads/CALS Community Read of Stacey Lee's young adult novel Under a Painted Sky will feature a wide array of events, including writing contest and a round-table event sponsored by CALS, and an evening discussion with Stacey Lee.
-Please find details for these events below, and be sure to check out the Centre County Reads website as well for additional details.
-All events are free and open to the public.
+The 2017 Centre County Reads/CALS Community Read of Stacey Lee's young adult novel Under a Painted Sky featured a wide array of events, including writing contest and a round-table event sponsored by CALS, and an evening discussion with Stacey Lee.
+Please find details for these events below, and be sure to check out the Centre County Reads website as well for additional info.
+All events were free and open to the public.

 February 19, 2017